-.5 PE or Fine Art credit Grades 10-12 Course #7019 (F), 7020 (M)
+.5 ILA PE credit or Fine Art Credit

+Course #7019 (F), 7020 (M)

 Prerequisite: successful completion of Social Dance 1

 If you enjoyed beginning social dance and want to learn more and improve your social dance skills, then this is the class for you.
 This class is designed to help students improve their styling and technique and learn more advanced steps from dances taught in the beginning course including Cha-Cha and Swing as well as new dances including Samba and Night Club Two-Step.